Nanolx/NanoDroid/README.md

 * Full package contains **everything** mentioned above
 * microG package **only** contains microG and nothing else
+  * don't flash this, if you already have the Full package
 * F-Droid package **only** contains F-Droid and it's Privileged Extension
+  * don't flash this, if you already have the Full package
 * patcher package use **in addition** to Full or microG package to patch the framework to support fake signature spoofing (required for microG to work)

 ## Installation